kohonda/navigation_simulator_2d/README.md

 # navigation_simulator_2d

-2D navigation simulator with a simple LiDAR model
+2D robot navigation simulator with a simple LiDAR model

 ## How to install